graphile/worker/README.md

 #### The Publisher API

-Import `runPublisher` from `graphile_worker`, pass in your database configuration options (just like you would with `run` above.) and then pass a new job into `addJob` with a name and a payload!
+Import `runPublisher` from `graphile_worker`, pass in your database configuration options (just like you would with `run` above) and then pass a new job into `addJob` with a name and a payload.

 ```js
 const { runPublisher } = require("graphile-worker");